There are lots of different ways to spend money these days, but international travel throws in a whole new level of complications.

 Not only should you diversify where you carry your cash on your person, but if you’re traveling with a partner, share the load and diversify your cash between you.

-Use A Money Belt
+Use a Money Belt (Or Hidden Pouches)

 Keep Some Cash In Sneaky Spots